abbgrade/PsBuildTasks/Readme.md

 This provides general purpose [InvokeBuild tasks](https://github.com/nightroman/Invoke-Build) for Powershell.

-It provides the following commands:
+It provides the following tasks:

 - Build *<- creates the module and documentation/help.
 The help is based on [platyPS](https://github.com/PowerShell/platyPS)*
 - Clean *<- removes temporary files*